 Flexible engagement options

-Meetings should be arranged at convenient times (e.g., not during business hours).
+Meetings should be scheduled at convenient times (e.g., outside business hours).
 You could hold meetings at different times and in various locations.
-Also, could you think about avoiding popular holiday times in the areas?
+Also, could you consider avoiding popular holiday periods in the area?

 Language and accessibility